 Making A Difference in Our County

-Atkinson County 4-H reached over 297 students in 2016.
-Members participated in 103 activities, with total enrollment for activities and competitions reaching 2,489 students.
+Atkinson County 4-H reached more than 300 students in 2018.
+Members participated in 103 activities, with total enrollment for activities and competitions reaching 2,398 students.
 A study of 4-H’ers shows that 4-H youth excel beyond their peers.
-That study, Tufts Positive Youth Development Research Reports, concluded that 4-H’ers are four times more likely to contribute to their community, two times more likely to be civically active and two times more likely to make healthy choices.
-Atkinson County was recognized at the statewide Junior Conference held at the Rock Eagle 4-H Center for highest per capita pop tab collection benefiting the Ronald McDonald House.
-Atkinson County collected 203 pounds of pop tabs.
-The mission of Georgia 4-H is to assist youth in acquiring knowledge, developing life skills and forming attitudes that enable them to become self-directing, productive and contributing members of society.
-Atkinson County 4-H encourages and challenges youth to explore and discover so that 4-H’ers can learn to recognize their potential and build on the foundations of personal self-esteem.
+That study, the Tufts Positive Youth Development Research Report, concluded that 4-H’ers are four times more likely to contribute to their community, two times more likely to be civically active and two times more likely to make healthy choices.
+Atkinson County was recognized for increasing their participation more than 50 percent in District Project Achievement at the district meeting in August.
+Atkinson County 4-H’ers competed in events including Cotton Boll and Consumer Judging, Georgia National Fair exhibits, livestock shows and many community service events such as canned-food drives and pop-tab collection.
+Each of these programs, club meetings and community service events helps accomplish the mission of Georgia 4-H to assist youth in acquiring knowledge and developing life skills, enabling them to become self-directing, productive and contributing members of society.
+Atkinson County 4-H encourages and challenges youth to explore and discover so that they can learn to recognize their potential and build on the foundations of personal self-esteem and confidence.